creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-01-30-brain-imaging-generation.md

 * The autoencoder compressed each dimension of the input data by a factor of 8
 * DDIM is used during inference to reduce from $$1000$$ to $$50$$ the number of time steps during sampling.
 This reduces the average sampling time from $$142 \pm 1.6$$s to $$7.6 \pm 0.2$$s
-* The degree of realism of the synthetic data is measured using the Fréchet Inception Distance(FID), the Multi-Scale Structural Similarity metric (MS-SSIM) and the 4-G-R-SSIM
+* The degree of realism of the synthetic data is measured using the Fréchet Inception Distance(FID), and the diversity of the data is measured with the Multi-Scale Structural Similarity metric (MS-SSIM) and the 4-G-R-SSIM

 &nbsp;